thuri10/thuri10.github.io/README.md

-# Blog
+# Thuri.dev

-Personal blog for sharing Code, projects and Research.
+Personal blog for sharing Code, projects and Research on programming and application security.

-## theme
+## Blog Theme

-Migrated to Hugo template theme for easier content management using DOIt theme.
+The Blog theme used is [DoIt](https://github.com/HEIGE-PCloud/DoIt.git) for easier content management and documentation.